pishoyg/coptic/README.md

    high-quality, and has a very small number of typos.
 However, they do exist.
    (This is more of an ongoing effort than a task.)

-1. Contemplate sorting the dictionary words by popularity.
+1. Contemplate sorting the dictionary words by popularity, somehow.

 1. Contemplate dividing the decks to subsets sorted by popularity, so the learners can learn the more important words first.